-1- another valve will be inside the coach on the exterior water service line.
+1 valve will be inside the coach on the exterior water service line.
 During cold weather usage you'll want to close the valve and open the brass exterior valve so it won't freeze and burst.

-Access - 30 foot - under lavatory
+Access - 26 foot - under rear roadside dinette seat